Fighting Hunger and Improving Food Security

 At the same time as providing the feeding, volunteers and staff work closely with local mothers to help promote the importance of eating healthily and offering advice to parents as to how to make the most from their daily food budgets.

 One thing that Volunteer for the Visayans has learnt is that it is much more cost-effective to feed children in a group setting than on an individual basis.
-For just four hundred peso (P600.00) a day, VFV can provide a highly nutritious meal for up to thirty-five children.
+For just six hundred peso (P600.00) a day, VFV can provide a highly nutritious meal for up to thirty-five children.

 From this, VFV has envisioned on continuing its feeding project after its initial six months by attempting to get local communities to work together and contribute towards a community kitchen project.